tarwn/lessthandot-hugo/blogs/content/posts/2010-05-13-generating-dataset-definition-for-asp-ne.md

 }
 ```

 From there, we need to build up an XML string, similar to what is posted above.
 It doesn't need to be a complete document, just a fragment that can be pasted into our template when creating a new report.
-I used string manipulation to build it because I didn't feel like wrestling with the .net classes to get the namespace “rd” defined (it proved tricky since I don't want to build the entire document).
+I used string manipulation to build it because I didn't feel like wrestling with the .net classes to get the namespace "rd" defined (it proved tricky since I don't want to build the entire document).
 The formatting is a little funny, just to make the output easy to read:

 ```csharp
 /// <summary>Build an XML String representing the data set returned by provided query</summary>